QXIP/Qbana/README.md

 Qbana is an indipendent Kibana 3 fork with several additional features and aggregations support, intended as a possible alternative to Kibana 3-4 and for users willing to use < 1.4 ES "off-the-grid"

-Qbana also ships with extra features and dashboards for [nProbe](http://ntop.org) and its plugins.
+Qbana ships preloaded with extra features and dashboards for [nProbe](http://www.ntop.org/products/nprobe/) and its plugins.

 ## Overview

 Qbana is an open source (Apache Licensed), browser based analytics and search interface to nProbe, Logstash and other timestamped data sets stored in ElasticSearch.
-Qbana comes preloaded with several dahboards tuned to nProbe and it's many plugins (ntop.org)

 ### Requirements
 * Elasticsearch 0.90.9 or above